 Deep East Texas Roofing & Construction, LLC is an Owens Corning Contractor Network Member, which lengthens the non-prorated period of your warranty and offers extended warranties for certain aspects of the shingles.
 We install three-tab, 25-year composition, architectural and lifetime shingles.

 Learn about the three different composition shingle types that we offer and the installation methods that set us apart from our competition.
-Call 936-225-3336 now to discuss your needs with one of our roofing contractors in Lufkin, Texas.
+Call 936-225-3336 now to discuss your needs with an experienced roofing contractor in Lufkin, Texas.

 BOLD CONTRAST.
 DEEP DIMENSION.
 OUTSTANDING PERFORMANCE.